apaladines-techconsulting/Interview_Questions/README.md

 - `Counting Semaphore`: This type of semaphore has a specified maximum count greater than 1.
 It allows multiple threads or processes to access the resource simultaneously, up to the maximum count.
 Counting semaphores are often used to control access to resources that can handle a limited number of concurrent users, like limiting the number of connections to a database or controlling access to a pool of shared objects.

 ## Generics:
-Generics represent any tyoe of data you define to mqke reusable and modular the functionality of the code.
+Generics represent any type of data you define to make reusable and modular code functionalities.

-You can ad restrictions like T: Decodable to specify a particular behaviour to the function.
+You can add restrictions like `T: Decodable` to specify a particular behaviour to the function.

 Advantages:
 - Reusability: Write code that works with different types.